unacau/kapture/docs/MULTI_ASSISTANT_GUIDE.md

 ### 3. Connect Browser Tabs

 1. Open Chrome and navigate to different websites in separate tabs
-2. Open DevTools (F12) in each tab
+2. Open DevTools (F12 on Windows/Linux, Cmd+Option+I on macOS) in each tab
 3. Go to the "Kapture" panel
 4. The extension will automatically connect to the server